5 Strategies That’ll Help You Beat Uber’s Surge Pricing on New Year’s Eve

 Have a promo code for a discounted or free ride?
 Make sure it’s applied to your account before you start cracking open bottles of champagne.

-Ride-hailing and ride-sharing companies may black out some referral codes or promo offers on their busiest nights of the year, but it’s always good to be prepared.
+Ride-sharing companies may black out some referral codes or promo offers on their busiest nights of the year, but it’s always good to be prepared.

 3. Plan Your Trips to Anticipate Costs

-Want to stay out late, but not that late?
+Want to stay out late but not that late?
 Wind down the night at a friend’s place so you don’t spend money at a bar until closing time.

 4. Walk a Few Blocks